 In addition to the mass extinction and long-term stratification in the superocean, many phenomena across the P-T boundary have been documented, such as quick sealevel change, large shift in carbon isotope ratio, flood basalt volcanism, and supercontinent formation (1).
 The killing mechanism and cause-effect relationships, however, have not yet been satisfactorily explained partly because of poor age controls.
 A model of overturn of CO2-saturated deep anoxic water paired with a hypercapnia hypothesis (2) appears promising because it explains various aspects of the end-Permian extinction including the remarkable selectivity to organisms and isotopic signatures (1, 20, 21).
-A proposed long-term accumulation of vast anoxic deep water before the end-Guadalupian biotic decline (2), however, is contradictory to the observation ever, is contradictory to the observation δ that the deep-sea cherts appear to have δ been well ventilated through most of the \sim Early and early Late Permian (Fig. 3).
+A proposed long-term accumulation of vast anoxic deep water before the end-Guadalupian biotic decline (2), however, is contradictory to the observation that the deep-sea cherts appear to have been well ventilated through most of the Early and early Late Permian (Fig. 3).
 The ocean became mixed not across the P-T boundary by rapid overturn of the deep anoxic water (2) but through long-term gradual process throughout the Spathian and Anisian.
-The sharp carbon isotopic org.
+The sharp carbon isotopic excursions characterizing the boundary horizon (21) may be explained otherwise; a rapid and abundant input of fossilized light carbon into the atmospheric and oceanic circulation systems (1, 4) is possible.